Kolten Wong Player Props: Mariners vs. Yankees

-On Wednesday, Kolten Wong (.080 batting average in his past 10 games, with four walks and an RBI) and the Seattle Mariners face the New York Yankees, whose starting pitcher will be Jhony Brito.
-First pitch is at 7:05 PM ET.
+Kolten Wong -- 0-for-2 in his last game -- will be in action for the Seattle Mariners versus the New York Yankees, with Domingo German on the mound, on June 22 at 7:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the White Sox.
+He had a hitless showing in his last game (0-for-2) against the Yankees.

 Kolten Wong Game Info & Props vs. the Yankees